When setting up a multi-process print, you can use this setting to delineate where one process ends and the next begins.

 When printing single extrusion passes, this value extends the extrusion toolpath beyond what is geometrically accurate to allow the single pass to connect to remain connected to the rest of the part.

-These settings affect the ooze control behaviour of both toolheads, and are applied to both on top of the settings specified in the Extruder tab.
+These settings affect the ooze control behavior of both toolheads, and are applied to both on top of the settings specified in the Extruder tab.

 Limits retractions to cases where the toolhead will travel over open space, not over the part.
 Keep this disabled at all times.